JojoDeveloper01/Blogii/to-do-list.md

     [X] Has update the the content of the post on the DB [X] Has to Create Blogs on the DB

-[] Add description to the blog on the dashboard

-[x] Add dashboard
+[x] Add dashboard page
-    [] Has to show the blogs of the user on the dashboard [x] Has to show their posts of the their blog to the user [] Has to show the analytics of the blogs of the user (if its logged in) [] Create a table to save the analaitics of the blogs of the user [] Has to connect with google analitics or something like that [] Has to show the number of posts, views, likes of the blog [] Has to show the comments of the blogs of the user [] Has to show the settings of the blogs of the user
+    [x] Has to show the blogs of the user on the dashboard [x] Has to show their posts of the their blog to the user [x] Has to show the analytics of the blogs of the user (if its logged in) [] Create a table to save the analytics of the blogs of the user [] Has to connect with google analytics or something like that [] Has to show the number of posts, views, likes of the blog [] Has to show the comments of the blogs of the user [] Has to show the settings of the blogs of the user

-[] Make the publish button
+[x] Make the publish button
-    [] Has to save the blog on the repository, create a .mk on the folder "Content"
+    [] Has to save the blog on the repository, create a .mk on the folder "Content" [] Add publish confirmation dialog with post selection

 [x] Ask to chatGPT how i can make a domain name to link to the blog like `blog-name.myblogii.com`

 [] Add Comments on the blog
 [] Add the options to enable the comments on the blog

-[] Add the Dashboard page
+[x] Add the pricing page, free, monthly payment (with n% discount), annual payment (with n% discount) and unique payment (with n% discount)
 [] Add the public Blogs page, blogs created on blogii
-[] Add the pricing page, free, monthly payment (with n% discount), annual payment (with n% discount) and unique payment (with n% discount)
     [] has to show the advanced features of this plan